Statement on Practice Recommendations for Pediatric Anesthesia

 5. OPERATING ROOM

-In order to apply specific expertise in the provision of pediatric anesthesia services, an anesthesiologist with pediatric anesthesia experience and regular or special clinical privileges (i.e., as noted above) may be assigned formal responsibility for the organization of the pediatric anesthesia services.
+In order to apply specific expertise in the provision of pediatric anesthesia services, a physician anesthesiologist with pediatric anesthesia experience and regular or special clinical privileges (i.e., as noted above) may be assigned formal responsibility for the organization of the pediatric anesthesia services.

 - Pediatric Anesthesia Equipment and Drugs